brimstone-/server-cfg/README.md

 Logs accuracy stats in the logs (shots fired/hit).
 It can potentially cause performance issues with some servers.
 Default is 0 (disabled).

-If you're curious about what other features tftrue offers there are some fun things and I recommend reading the website in more detail.
+If you're curious about what other features tftrue offers, there are some fun things and I recommend reading the website in more detail.

 ## Config files